 Red Deer, Alberta

 Alberta Animal Services is contracted to enforce the Clearwater County's Dog Control Bylaw.
-The process used in Clearwater County is educative in nature and generally follows a progression of consequences prior to issuance of a fine under the Bylaw.
+The process used in Clearwater County is educative in nature and generally follows a progression of consequences prior to the issuance of a fine under the Bylaw.

 Step 1: Neighbour to Neighbour